Ddhoni/CRUD-Games_Store/README.md

 # CRUD-Games_Store---DTI-DS-Purwadhika

-This repository houses the project "CRUD Games_Store" developed by the Data Science program at Purwadhika Digital Technology Incubator (DTI).
+This repository houses the project "CRUD Games_Store" developed for the Module 1 Capstone project in Data Science program at Purwadhika Digital Technology Incubator (DTI).
 The project is a Graphical User Interface (GUI) application for managing a game store, allowing users to perform CRUD (Create, Read, Update, Delete) operations on game entries.

 ## Key Features: